 In his hit “Only The Lonely (Know How I Feel),” legendary crooner Roy Orbison hits close to home regarding the heartache of being and feeling alone: “Only the lonely know the way I feel tonight…only the lonely know this feeling ain’t right.”

 Yes, it’s true — feeling alone is no fun.
-But the fact remains that many American seniors spend most their lives lonely and isolated from the outside world.
+But the fact remains that many American seniors spend most of their lives lonely and isolated from the outside world.
 Sure, everyone enjoys a little alone time.
-However, for too many seniors, remaining isolated does more than diminish joie de vivre.
-It can actually increase the risk of disease — and may even precipitate an early death.
+However, for too many seniors, remaining isolated does more than diminish one’s zest for life.
+It can increase the risk of disease — and may even precipitate an early death.

 The Science Behind Excess Alone Time on Senior Brains

 According to the Pew Research Center, over 27% of people over the age of 60 live alone.
 Living alone is a risk factor for, you guessed it, loneliness.
 Overwhelmingly, people say they want to age at home.
 Without a spouse or other family members to rely on for companionship, they are at risk of becoming increasingly isolated.

 According to AARP survey results, 1 in 3 adults say they lack regular companionship, and 1 in 4 say they feel isolated from other people at least some of the time.
 This survey is part of the National Poll on Healthy Aging sponsored by AARP and The University of Michigan.
 As we have seen with the recent pandemic, unpredictable circumstances can contribute to social isolation.
 Here are some circumstances that may lead to seniors becoming socially isolated:

 - A decrease in mobility limits a senior’s ability to access social activities or to even go outside.

 - Many seniors stop driving further limiting their freedom to connect with others.